manthanparab07/Practicals/DBMS/DBMS Concepts.md

 > ##### Physical Data Independence

 1. Using a new storage device like Hard Drive or Magnetic Tapes
-2. Modifying the file organization technique in the Database
+2. Modifying the file organisation technique in the Database
 3. Switching to different data structures.
 4. Changing the access method.
 5. Modifying indexes.